serverless/examples/aws-ruby-simple-http-endpoint/README.md

 <!--
-title: .'AWS Simple HTTP Endpoint example in Ruby'
+title: 'AWS Simple HTTP Endpoint example in Ruby'
 description: 'This example demonstrates how to setup a simple HTTP GET endpoint.
 Once you fetch it, it will reply with the current time.'
-framework: v1
+framework: v4
 platform: AWS
 language: Ruby
 priority: 10